atom/github/docs/git-interactions.md

 * Creating a temporary directory.
 * Copying a set of [helper scripts](/bin) to the temporary directory and, on non-Windows platforms, marking them executable.
 These scripts are `/bin/sh` scripts that execute their corresponding JavaScript modules as Node.js processes with the current Electron binary (by setting `ELECTRON_RUN_AS_NODE=1`), propagating along any arguments.
-* A UNIX domain socket or named pipe is created within the temporary directory. :memo: _Note that UNIX domain socket paths are limited to a maximum of 140 characters for [reasons]().
+* A UNIX domain socket or named pipe is created within the temporary directory. :memo: _Note that UNIX domain socket paths are limited to a maximum of 107 characters for [reasons](https://unix.stackexchange.com/questions/367008/why-is-socket-path-length-limited-to-a-hundred-chars).
 On platforms where this is an issue, the temporary directory name must be short enough to accommodate this._
 * The host Atom process creates a server listening on the UNIX domain socket or named pipe.
 * The `git` subprocess is spawned, configured to use the copied helper scripts as credential handlers.
-  * For HTTPS authentication, the argument `-c credential.helper=...` is used to ensure [`bin/git-credential-atom.js`](/bin/git-credential-atom.js) is used as the highest-priority [git credential helper](). `git-credential-atom.js` implements git's credential helper protocol by:
+  * For HTTPS authentication, the argument `-c credential.helper=...` is used to ensure [`bin/git-credential-atom.js`](/bin/git-credential-atom.js) is used as the highest-priority [git credential helper](https://git-scm.com/docs/git-credential). `git-credential-atom.js` implements git's credential helper protocol by:
     1. Executing any credential helpers configured by your system git.
 Some git installations are already configured to read from the OS keychain, but dugite's bundled git won't respect configution from your system installation.
     2. Reading an Atom-specific key from your OS keychain.
 If you have logged in to the GitHub tab, your OAuth token will be found here as well.
     3. If neither of those are successful, connect to the socket opened by `GitPromptServer` and write a JSON query.